pdettori/kubernetes.github.io/docs/concepts/configuration/overview.md

 ## General Config Tips

+### Api version
-- When defining configurations, specify the latest stable API version (currently v1).
+When defining configurations, specify the latest stable API version (currently v1).

+### Version control
-- Configuration files should be stored in version control before being pushed to the cluster.
+Configuration files should be stored in version control before being pushed to the cluster.
 This allows a configuration to be quickly rolled back if needed, and will aid with cluster re-creation and restoration if necessary.

+### Use YAML
-- Write your configuration files using YAML rather than JSON.
+Write your configuration files using YAML rather than JSON.
 They can be used interchangeably in almost all scenarios, but YAML tends to be more user-friendly for config.

+### Group files together
-- Group related objects together in a single file where this makes sense.
+Group related objects together in a single file where this makes sense.
 This format is often easier to manage than separate files.
 See the [guestbook-all-in-one.yaml](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/examples/guestbook/all-in-one/guestbook-all-in-one.yaml) file as an example of this syntax.
 (Note also that many `kubectl` commands can be called on a directory, and so you can also call `kubectl create` on a directory of config files— see below for more detail).

+### Do not specify defaults when not needed
-- Don't specify default values unnecessarily, in order to simplify and minimize configs, and to reduce error.
+Don't specify default values unnecessarily, in order to simplify and minimize configs, and to reduce error.
 For example, omit the selector and labels in a `ReplicationController` if you want them to be the same as the labels in its `podTemplate`, since those fields are populated from the `podTemplate` labels by default.
 See the [guestbook app's](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/examples/guestbook/) .yaml files for some [examples](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/examples/guestbook/frontend-deployment.yaml) of this.

+### Annotations
-- Put an object description in an annotation to allow better introspection.
+Put an object description in an annotation to allow better introspection.

-## "Naked" Pods vs Replication Controllers and Jobs
+## "Naked" Pods vs Replica Sets and Jobs

-- If there is a viable alternative to naked pods (i.e., pods not bound to a [replication controller ](/docs/user-guide/replication-controller)), go with the alternative.
+- If there is a viable alternative to naked pods (i.e., pods not bound to a [replica set controller ](/docs/user-guide/replica-set)), go with the alternative.
 Naked pods will not be rescheduled in the event of node failure.

-  Replication controllers are almost always preferable to creating pods, except for some explicit [`restartPolicy: Never`](/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) scenarios.
+  Replica Set controllers are almost always preferable to creating pods, except for some explicit [`restartPolicy: Never`](/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) scenarios.
 A [Job](/docs/concepts/jobs/run-to-completion-finite-workloads/) object (currently in Beta), may also be appropriate.

 ## Services

+### Create service first
-- It's typically best to create a [service](/docs/concepts/services-networking/service/) before corresponding [replication controllers](/docs/concepts/workloads/controllers/replicationcontroller/), so that the scheduler can spread the pods comprising the service.
+It's typically best to create a [service](/docs/concepts/services-networking/service/) before corresponding [replication controllers](/docs/concepts/workloads/controllers/replicationcontroller/), so that the scheduler can spread the pods comprising the service.
 You can also create a replication controller without specifying replicas (this will set replicas=1), create a service, then scale up the replication controller.
 This can be useful in ensuring that one replica works before creating lots of them.

+### Do not use hostPort
-- Don't use `hostPort` (which specifies the port number to expose on the host) unless absolutely necessary, e.g., for a node daemon.
+  Don't use `hostPort` (which specifies the port number to expose on the host) unless absolutely necessary, e.g., for a node daemon.
 When you bind a Pod to a `hostPort`, there are a limited number of places that pod can be scheduled, due to port conflicts— you can only schedule as many such Pods as there are nodes in your Kubernetes cluster.

+### Debugging
 If you only need access to the port for debugging purposes, you can use the [kubectl proxy and apiserver proxy](/docs/tasks/access-kubernetes-api/http-proxy-access-api/) or [kubectl port-forward](/docs/tasks/access-application-cluster/port-forward-access-application-cluster/).

+### External Service access
   You can use a [Service](/docs/concepts/services-networking/service/) object for external service access.
   If you do need to expose a pod's port on the host machine, consider using a [NodePort](/docs/user-guide/services/#type-nodeport) service before resorting to `hostPort`.

+### Do not use hostNetwork
-- Avoid using `hostNetwork`, for the same reasons as `hostPort`.
+Avoid using `hostNetwork`, for the same reasons as `hostPort`.

+### Headless service
-- Use _headless services_ for easy service discovery when you don't need kube-proxy load balancing.
+Use _headless services_ for easy service discovery when you don't need kube-proxy load balancing.
   See [headless services](/docs/user-guide/services/#headless-services).

 ## Using Labels

+### use labels to identify semantic attributes
-- Define and use [labels](/docs/user-guide/labels/) that identify __semantic attributes__ of your application or
+Define and use [labels](/docs/user-guide/labels/) that identify __semantic attributes__ of your application or deployment.
-  deployment.
 For example, instead of attaching a label to a set of pods to explicitly represent some service (e.g.,   `service: myservice`), or explicitly representing the replication controller managing the pods  (e.g., `controller: mycontroller`), attach labels that identify